Cadegan/sportsee/README.md

 - The `yarn dev`

 ## Installing and launching Front-End
-- Fork the repository of StuffSee front-end:
+- Fork the repository of SportSee front-end:

 ////////////////////////////////